 - date of vaccination

 - vaccine product name

 - date its booster vaccination is due (calculated by reference to the vaccine manufacturer’s data sheet)

 For passports issued after 29 December 2014 a ‘valid from’ date should also be included for the primary vaccination, but is not required for booster vaccinations.
 This date is 21 days from the date of vaccination – eg if you have your pet vaccinated on the 1st of the month the earliest it can travel is the 22nd.
 Additionally, where the rabies vaccination takes the form of a sticker, this must be covered by a laminated strip (provided with the passports).

 A blood test is required for pet dogs, cats and ferrets entering the UK from unlisted third countries.

 A blood sample must be taken at least 30 days after the pet is vaccinated against rabies.
-The vet will then send the sample to an EU approved blood testing laboratories for testing and the laboratory will send the test result back to the vet.
+The vet will then send the sample to an EU approved blood testing laboratory for testing and the laboratory will send the test result back to the vet.

-It is important to note that the date of vaccination counts as day 0 not day 1.
+The date of vaccination counts as day 0 not day 1.